 Don't bother sending press release-type emails to bloggers.
 They get those all the time and they usually don't leave much of an impression.
 It's much better to take a personal approach.

-The good thing about bloggers is that they're usually pretty active on social media.
-Twitter is a space where bloggers are particularly active and it's really easy to connect with them through there.
+The good thing about bloggers is that they're pretty active on social media.
+Instagram is a space where bloggers are particularly active and it's really easy to connect with them through there.

-Create a relationship by tweeting back and forth and commenting on their blog.
-Then once you've established that relationship you can give them a gentle nudge and invite them to your restaurant.
+Create a relationship by liking and commenting on their social media posts.
+Once you've established that relationship you can give them a gentle nudge and invite them to your restaurant.

 Don't straight up ask them to write about your restaurant.
 Create an experience for them that will make them want to write about you without having to ask.
 This really is key.
 You want their review to be genuine, because their readers will know if there's a motive behind their post.